Vsevolod Kukushkin: Ice hockey administrator

 Kukushkin sat on International Ice Hockey Federation (IIHF) committees which included the championship bid committee and the IIHF Hall of Fame committee from 1998 to 2003, the evaluation committee and the IIHF Hall of Fame committee from 2003 to 2008, and the strategic consulting group from 2013 to 2016.

 He also served as the press secretary for the Russian Superleague.
 He stated that NHL players were attracted to playing in Russia before the 2004–05 NHL lockout happened, and that Russian team owners were spending more on salaries.
 He noted that taxation in Russia was favorable to expatriate players, and expected the trend to continue despite uncertain profitability.

 Kukushkin and Ice Hockey Federation of Russia president Vladislav Tretiak participated in discussions with NHL representatives Gary Bettman and Donald Fehr, for a potential 2007 revival of the Summit Series.
 He commented that the event was profit-driven by ticket sales and broadcasting rights, but noted that Russian players wanted to participate for pride rather than just money.
 He was surprised that original proposals were discussed by René Fasel of the IIHF and Bob Nicholson of Hockey Canada.
 Ultimately the 2007 Super Series was arranged using junior players, and coincided with the IIHF's 100th anniversary.

 In 2008, the Russian Superleague was reorganized into the Kontinental Hockey League (KHL).
 Kukushkin remained in his advisory role, and stated that "we see the league as a challenge to the NHL in the future".
 He felt the 2011 Lokomotiv Yaroslavl plane crash would deter players from the KHL, stating it was "a horrible blow and a colossal loss for the league", and suggested more diligence by teams in chartering flights.
 In 2015, he cautioned against the KHL expanding due to a lack of good players.
 He instead suggested the KHL be divided into three levels based on play ability, and stated "we shouldn't copy the NHL, because sometimes the copy becomes a parody, and it doesn't do any good".

 Kukushkin is part of the selection committee for the Russian Hockey Hall of Fame as of 2016.

 Awards

 Kukushkin was made a laureate of the International and All-Union Sports Film Festivals in 1972.
 He received the Paul Loicq Award in 2000 from the IIHF for contributions to international ice hockey.
 He was the third recipient of the award, and the first Russian.
-He stated that he was very surprised to honored with the award, which he received at the IIHF Hall of Fame induction ceremony at the 2000 IIHF World Championship hosted in Saint Petersburg, Russia.
+He stated that he was very surprised to be honored with the award, which he received at the IIHF Hall of Fame induction ceremony at the 2000 IIHF World Championship hosted in Saint Petersburg, Russia.